-Away from the touristy Delirium Cafe and its world record 2,000 beers on offer is a lesser known gem, the family run Cantillon Brewery in Brussels.
+Away from the touristy Delirium Cafe and it’s world record 2,000 beers on offer is a lesser-known gem, the family run Cantillon Brewery in Brussels.
 Cantillon has been brewing lambic beer with the same equipment since their inception in 1900.
-The active brewery and museum resides in a quiet residential neighborhood and apart from visiting Cantillon, there is little other reason to venture into this part of town.
+The active brewery and museum reside in a quiet residential neighborhood and apart from visiting Cantillon, there is little other reason to venture into this part of town.
 We visited on a cold wintry Saturday and while the brewery only produces beer Monday through Friday (and only from October to April), the advantage of going on Saturday is that you are free to tour the functionally historic brew house unsupervised and at your leisure.
 We’ve visited several active breweries and this was definitely a first just in itself.
 Guinness doesn’t even let you actually witness their beer being made, let alone run amuck in their brewery!

 Aside from getting to meet the brewer’s family, what makes Cantillon unique is that they are the last surviving maker of authentic lambic beer in Brussels.
 “Throw out any pre-conceived notions you have of beer” Julie remarked, in regards to her families product.
 We’d tasted Lindemanns ‘lambic’ before, but that’s a sweetened and carbonated imitation.
 Real lambics, like those produced at Cantillon, have no added sugar, no carbonation and are made with aged hops and wild yeast.
 The beer then rests in oak casks for one to three years to allow the complex sour flavor to mature.